Overview

 - You cannot define multiple webhooks with the exact same QM, list of facilities and Report Type

 - You may use the same endpoint for multiple webhooks.
-Make sure however, that the payload doesn't create any code logic conflicts and that your code supports multiple secrets (refer to the Authentication section in this page).
+Make sure, however, that the payload doesn't create any code logic conflicts and that your code supports multiple secrets (refer to the Authentication section on this page).

 A duplicate webhook error will be shown upon save if uniqueness is violated.